 The Constitutional Court in Mukaddan vs Pioneer Foods (Pty) Ltd. and Others did not accept that the factors identified by the Supreme Court of Appeal in the Children's Resources Centre Trust case were requirements that have to be satisfied before a class action may be certified.
 The Constitutional Court held that the aforesaid requirements must not be treated as conditions precedent or jurisdictional facts which must be present before an application for certification may succeed.
-The aforesaid requirements must serve as factors to be taken into account in determining where the interests Pieter Conradie of justice lie in a particular case.
-During 2014, an application for the certification of a class in J I Bartosch vs Standard Bank of South Africa Ltd and others 2014 JDR 1687 (ECP) was unsuccessful, among other reasons, because the applicants' papers were found to be based on conjecture and assertions.
+The aforesaid requirements must serve as factors to be taken into account in determining where the interests of justice lie in a particular case.
+During 2014, an application for the certification of a class in JI Bartosch vs Standard Bank of South Africa Ltd and others 2014 JDR 1687 (ECP) was unsuccessful, among other reasons, because the applicants' papers were found to be based on conjecture and assertions.
 The applicant endeavoured to obtain a declaratory order that thousands of credit agreements concluded between consumers and credit providers were reckless as envisaged by section 80 of the National Credit Act.
 The High Court held that no cause of action was established in the papers.
 In the ground-breaking judgment of Nkala & Others vs Harmony Gold Mining Co Ltd & Others handed down during May 2016 ("the Silicosis case"), the certification of the class action was granted by the High Court and the judgment paved the way for between 17,000 and 500,000 mineworkers and former mineworkers suffering from silicosis and tuberculosis to sue the mining companies for damages.
 The judgment developed the common law to allow for the dependents of miners, who have passed away, to claim damages.
 It was found to be in the interest of justice to certify two classes, being the silicosis class and the tuberculosis class.
 The court found that the evidence of the miners would be similar and that such evidence would have to be repeated in each individual case in the event of separate cases.
 The court found that it would be neither economical nor affordable for the miners to bring actions in their individual capacities.
 All the evidence will be dealt with during one trial when the class action proceeds.
 This is the largest class action to ever be certified in South Africa.
 Although the defendant mining companies have applied for leave to appeal in respect of various aspects of the judgment, their application for leave to appeal was dismissed by the court a quo.
-The mining companies applied for special leave to appeal to the Supreme Court of Appeal and the appeal will be heard during the first six months of 2018.
-One of the main grounds of the appeal is that the group of potential claimants certified as a class was too broad - the mining companies argued that the broad classes would make the litigation unmanageable and that the liability of each mining company will be very difficult to determine considering that the miners worked in different gold mines over a period of 50 years.
+The mining companies applied for special leave to appeal to the Supreme Court of Appeal but according to media reports the matter is in an advanced stage of settlement.
+Any final settlement agreement will have to be sanctioned by the High Court.
+One of the main grounds of the appeal was that the group of potential claimants certified as a class was too broad - the mining companies argued that the broad classes would make the litigation unmanageable and that the liability of each mining company will be very difficult to determine considering that the miners worked in different gold mines over a period of 50 years.
+Unfortunately, due to the said possible settlement of the matter, important legal principles relating to class actions will remain uncertain until the next class action is launched and determined by the courts in future.